-Skip to 3 minutes and 30 secondspeople from the lower social classes: it is the case, for instance, of japanese sailors in the late 19th century.
-During missions, low-ranking sailors subsisted on a diet of polished white rice, and casualties linked to beriberi were common.
-It was reported that during a single trip from japan to hawaii Almost half of a crew of 376 men fell ill, and 25 died.
-Beri beri was a serious problem in the Japanese Navy, and it was studied by doctors such as Takaki Kanehiro , but it wasn’t until the first decade of the 20th century that “anti-beriberi nutrients” were discovered in rice and barley bran.
+Skip to 2 minutes and 54 seconds Beri-beri was first characterized and described in Japanese sailors.
+During missions, low ranking sailors lived on a diet of polished white rice and casualties linked to malnutrition were common.
+It was reported that during a single trip from Japan to Hawaii almost half of the crew fell ill and more than 1 in 20 died.
+Beri-beri was a serious problem in the Japanese Navy and it was studied by doctors such as Takeshi Kaneshiro, but it wasn’t until the first decade of the 20th century that anti beriberi nutrients were discovered in rice and barely brain.

 Micronutrient deficiencies and the brain

-Nutritional deficiencies were once widespread even in the first world.
+Nutritional deficiencies were once widespread even the highly developed industrialized nations.

-While luckily this is not the case anymore, nutritional deficiencies still affect parts of the population.
-It is, for instance, the case of thiamine deficiency, that can give rise to a neurological disease, called Wernicke-Korsakoff syndrome.
+Although this is not the case anymore, nutritional deficiencies still affect parts of the population.
+In the case of thiamine deficiency, it can lead to a neurological disease called Wernicke-Korsakoff syndrome.
 This syndrome was described by the famous neurologist, Oliver Sacks, in his book “The Man Who Mistook His Wife for a Hat” (a must read for aspiring neuropsychologists and neurologists!).

-This video is the beginning of the two ‘Food and our Bodies’ activities, in which we describe the effects of diets and some specific molecules on the brain, body and to a lesser extend cognition.
+In this video and in the following ones, we explore the effects of diets and some specific molecules on the brain, body and to a lesser extend cognition.